cassmastern/lers-sandbox/docs/jakarta-ee-azure.md

 # A Jakarta Enterprise Application on Azure

-This is a compact, hands-on crash course for building and deploying a realistic Java (Jakarta EE / Java EE) enterprise web application on Azure + Azure DevOps.
+This is a compact, helicopter-view look at what's involved in building and deploying an *almost realistic* Java (Jakarta EE / Java EE) enterprise web application on Azure + Azure DevOps:

-In a nutshell, this topic will cover:

 - architecture and components (what pieces to build and why)
-- recommended Azure services to host them (options and tradeoffs)
+- Azure services to host them (options and tradeoffs)
 - a typical CI/CD pipeline (YAML) for Maven/Gradle → container → deploy
 - security, storage, DB, messaging, monitoring, infra-as-code notes

+In other words, technical mockumentation.

 ## Overview